StevenLomon/stock-market-big-data-project-spark-bigquery/README.md

 (Here I was confused whether to keep the original requirements.txt and pip freeze an additional requirements file with everything correctly pip installed and that's actually what we do!)
 [A requirements.txt for development](/requirements-dev.txt) is created using pip freeze including the current working versions to ensure reproducibility.
 This is the requirements file that is used in the CI/CD pipeline.
 The -c flag with the constraints file is thus removed.
 Here is the constraints file for future refence: https://raw.githubusercontent.com/apache/airflow/constraints-2.3.0/constraints-3.8.txt

+(Personal problems arose which caused my free trial to run.
+But everything so far has been really valuable and fortunately I have experience with Airflow from earlier projects)

 ### Infrastructure as Code with Terraform
+To be done in the future